npm/copy-concurrently/README.md

 ### copy.symlink(from, to, options) → Promise

 Copies a symlink `from` to destination `to`.
-If on Windows then if symlinking fails, a junction will be used instead.
+If you're using Windows and symlinking fails and what you're linking is a directory then junctions will be tried instead.

 Options are: